r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

     OpenMPI is installed for Rmpi, bigGP and pbdMPI
 - 'R' is not on the path -- checking is by 'Rdev'.
 - Package INLA is installed -- requires a binary install on Macs.

+Note that Apple has deprecated C functions sprintf and vsprintf in macOS 13 SDK: this also affect users of C++.
+(And the much less commonly used and widely deprecated gets, mktemp and tmpnam.)

 Packages with non-default installs: